Best Glocks: Rated and Ranked for 2023

 Finger grooves can also be removed for added versatility and customization, helping to increase hand feel and control.
 It comes with an enhanced trigger spring assembly design, so each trigger pull is smooth and snappy.

-Other additional benefits like an enhanced magazine floorplate, and the 15+1 capacity gives the most capacity of any Glock handgun.
+Other additional benefits like an enhanced magazine floorplate and the 15+1 capacity give it the most capacity of any Glock handgun.

 If you’re on the fence we have a hands-on Glock 19 review and compared the G19 and G17 to help you make sense of the two.